An Alternating Direction Method for Total Variation Denoising

 where $A = \left(

 \right) \in \bbR^{3mn\times 2mn} $, and $B = \left(

 \right) \in \bbR^{3mn\times 2mn} $.

-Observe that Lines \ref{line:adal_dx} and \ref{line:adal_v} exactly solve the Lagrangian subproblem of \eqref{eq:aniso_constr_general} with respect to $X$ - the subproblem is decomposable with respect to $d_x$ and $v$.
-Similarly, Lines \ref{line:adal_dy} and \ref{line:adal_u} solve the Lagrangian subproblem with respect to $Y$.
-The matrices $A$ and $B$ obviously have full column ranks.
+Observe that Lines \ref{line:adal_dx} and \ref{line:adal_v} of Algorithm \ref{alg:adal_tvdn} exactly solve the Lagrangian subproblem of \eqref{eq:aniso_constr_general} with respect to $X$ - the subproblem is decomposable with respect to $d_x$ and $v$.
+Similarly, Lines \ref{line:adal_dy} and \ref{line:adal_u} of Algorithm \ref{alg:adal_tvdn} solve the Lagrangian subproblem with respect to $Y$ - the subproblem is decomposable with respect to $d_y$ and $u$.
+The matrices $A$ and $B$ obviously have full column rank.
 Hence, the convergence of Algorithm \ref{alg:adal_tvdn} follows as a result of Theorem \ref{thm:admm_conv}.